Heston Carter: Storylines

-In 2014, Heston begins psychological therapy after experiencing hallucinations, sleepwalking and amnesiac episodes which his doctor believes may be caused by depression.
+In 2014, Heston begins psychological therapy after experiencing hallucinations, sleepwalking and amnesiac episodes, which his doctor believes may be caused by depression.
 Heston dies in November 2018 after being a passenger in his own Jaguar, being driven by Dr Al Haskey.
-A drunk Heston distracts Al and the car crashes after swerving on manure, the car flies in to a field and Heston later succumbs in hospital later surrounded by his frantic family.
+A drunk Heston distracts Al and the car crashes after swerving on manure, the car flies into a field and Heston later succumbs in hospital surrounded by his frantic family.

 Reception

 From 2009 to 2016, Brenman was nominated annually for the British Soap Award for Best Actor.
 He also received a nomination for the Best Dramatic Performance award in 2012.
 Later in 2012, Brenman was nominated for Best Daytime Star at the Inside Soap Awards.
 He was longlisted for the same award again in 2017.

 In 2015, Brenman was nominated within the male section of the Acting Performance accolade at the RTS Midlands Awards.
 At the 2018 Diversity in Media Awards, Heston and Ruhma's Bollywood proposal scene was nominated for the Media Moment Of The Year award.
 The scene also won Scene of the Year at the 2018 British Soap Awards, sharing the award with an EastEnders scene.
 This marked the first dual win in the history of the awards.
 A year later, both the episode and scene that Heston died in were nominated for Best Single Episode and Scene of the Year, respectively, at the 2019 British Soap Awards.